Decoherence of a tunable capacitively shunted flux qubit: Results and Discussion

 To better understand the relaxation data, we consider several relaxation channels and show their individual and combined calculated relaxation times in Fig.~\ref{fig:T1}, including intrinsic flux noise in the $Z$-loop, thermal noise from the $Z$-loop bias line and Purcell effect due to the readout resonator.
-We assume the intrinsic flux noise has a noise PSD of $2\pi A_{\Phi_z}/\omega$, with $\omega$ being the angular frequency and $A_{\Phi_z}$ the noise power at $\omega/(2\pi)=1~\text{Hz}$, set by fitting to the dephasing time (see Section~\ref{sec:Dephasing}).
+We assume the intrinsic flux noise has a noise PSD of $2\pi A_{\Phi_z}/\omega$, with $\omega$ being the angular frequency and $A_{\Phi_z}$ the noise power at $\omega/(2\pi)=1~\text{Hz}$, set by fitting to the dephasing times (see "Dephasing times" subsection).
 The flux-bias line can be modelled as a 50-$\Omega$ impedance in parallel with a bias inductor that is coupled to the qubit loops.
-The noise temperature of the bias line can be estimated based on the attenuations used along the signal line~\cite{krinnerEngineeringCryogenicSetups2019}.
-The relaxation time due to Purcell effect is estimated by~\cite{houckControllingSpontaneousEmission2008}
+The noise temperature of the bias line can be approximately estimated based on the attenuations used along the signal line~\cite{krinnerEngineeringCryogenicSetups2019}.
+The relaxation time due to the Purcell effect is estimated using the relation for coupling to a single-mode resonator and is given by~\cite{houckControllingSpontaneousEmission2008}